Wug-snake graphs and Markov numbers of matrix semigroups: Lattice realisations of wug-snake graphs

 \subsubsection{Slowly increasing sequences of cubes and their wug-snake graphs}

-We start with the following two general definitions, generalising sequence of squares.
+We begin with a higher-dimensional analogue of a sequence of adjacent squares.

-\begin{definition} A fintie or infinite sequence of integer points $(v_1,\ldots, v_n)$ is said to be {\it slowly increasing} if $v_{j+1}-v_j$ is a basis unit vector. \\ Denote the index of the basis vector $v_{j+1}-v_j$ by $\#(j)$.
-Additionaly set $\#(0)=1$. \\ We say that
+\begin{definition} A finite or infinite sequence of points $(v_1,\ldots,v_n)$ in $\z^d$ is called \textit{slowly increasing} if $v_{j+1}-v_j$ is a standard coordinate vector for every $j$.
+Let $\#(j)$ denote the index of this coordinate vector, and set $\#(0)=1$.
+We define